St. Soldier Law College

 St. Soldier Law College was established in Jalandhar in 2004.
 The college was established by the St. Soldier Educational Society.
 This Co-Ed College is affiliated to Guru Nanak Dev University, Amritsar and is approved by the Bar Council of India.

-The address of the college is not on its website.
+The address of the college is Jalandhar-Amritsar Highway, NH 1.

 History

 The foundation stone was laid by Mr S.P Kurdukar, former Supreme Court Judge of India.